Shakib Al Hasan: Indian Premier League (IPL)

 In the 38th match of the 2016 IPL, Shakib combined with Yusuf Pathan put on an unbroken 134 run partnership against the Gujarat Lions, the highest for the fifth wicket in all IPL's.
 Shakib scored 66*, his best score so far in his IPL career, went in vain as Gujarat Lions won the match by 5 wickets.

 In the 2017 Indian Premier League, Shakib played his only home match against Gujarat Lions where he scored 1* and returned with bowling figures of 0/31 in that match.
 He left the tournament midway to play a tri-series in Ireland for the build-up of the 2017 ICC Champions Trophy.
-Shakib played just 3 matches batting in just 1 innings scoring 1 and achieved 2 wickets at an average of 47.50.
+Shakib played just 3 matches batting in just 1 inning scoring 1 and achieved 2 wickets at an average of 47.50.

-Shakib was released by KKR and was picked up by Sunrisers Hyderabad in the 2018 IPL auction.
+Shakib was released by KKR and was picked up by Sunrisers Hyderabad (SRH) in the 2018 IPL auction.
 On 24 May 2018, he became the second T20 player to take 300 wickets and score 4,000 runs in the format with the wicket of Rohit Sharma in the SRH's victory against the Mumbai Indians in the 2018 IPL.

 Between 2019 Indian Premier League, BCB wanted to call Shakib back for the 2019 ICC Cricket World Cup preparation camp but he skipped the camp for match practice even after playing only 1 match at that time.
 Shakib was hoped for some IPL matches before World Cup 2019 as Jonny Bairstow and David Warner would leave for their respective World Cup preparation camps.

 Shakib was released by the Sunrisers Hyderabad ahead of the 2020 IPL auction after playing for 2 seasons.

 Shakib was listed at the highest base price of INR 2 crore for the 2021 IPL auction and was subsequently bought by his former team KKR again for a price of ₹3.2 crore.
 After the suspension of the 2021 Indian Premier League, Shakib and Mustafizur Rahman returned home on 6 May 2021 via a chartered flight arranged by the BCCI with their respective franchises sharing the cost of the flight.
-Shakib couldn't take part in the remainder of IPL because of not getting a no-objection certificate (NOC) from the BCB.
+Shakib could not take part in the remainder of IPL because of not getting a no-objection certificate (NOC) from the BCB.

+In IPL 2023, Shakib Al Hasan got signed by Kolkata Knight Riders for Rs 1.5 crore.
+But due to international engagements with Bangladesh national cricket team and personal reasons he pulled himself out of IPL 2023.